Catch an awe-inspiring sunset in Tempe.

-What’s your favorite thing about Tempe?
-It’s a simple question, yet it is hard to give just one answer.
-There are many things to brag about, but I say the most impressive attribute would have to be Tempe’s awe-inspiring sunsets.
+Where is a good place to watch a sunset in Arizona?
+Tempe of course!
 There is nothing quite like seeing Tempe’s landscape and skyline illuminated by dramatic orange, red and purple hues.
-Before temperatures start to rise, we encourage you to check out some of the best spots in Tempe to capture the most mesmerizing sunsets.
+Now that cooler temps are here, we encourage you to check out some of the best spots in Tempe to capture the most mesmerizing sunsets.

 AC Hotel by Marriott Phoenix Tempe/Downtown